 “For over a decade, windfarm visualisations have been the subject of controversy.
 Many communities across Scotland believe that the photomontages presented in the Environmental Statements are misleading and do not provide an accurate prediction of visual impact.

 This paper endeavours to lift the veil of technical complexity to give you the facts behind the issue and the new SNH guidance” [SNH guidance also informs ES work in England & Wales].

-Alan Macdonald of Architech, the author of the Visual Issue, subsequently brought out an updated analysis of the issues in his book ‘Windfarm Visualisation Perspective or Perception?’, published by Whittles.
+Alan Macdonald of Architech, the author of the Visual Issue, has now brought out an updated analysis of the issues in his book ‘Windfarm Visualisation Perspective or Perception?’, published by Whittles.

 Highland Council has extensive experience of the problems of wind farm visualisations and the discrepancies between visualisations and the built reality.
-The Council has adopted guidance that addresses many of the problems identified with SNH guidelines and the way the wind industry (mis)uses them.
+The Council has introduced draft guidance that addresses many of the problems identified with SNH guidelines and the way the wind industry (mis)uses them.

-After years of criticism, it would seem that SNH have recognised some of the criticisms made by planners and members of the public regarding the way the old guidelines have been exploited by the wind industry.
-But, it is apparent that the wind industry has blunted a radical revision of the guidelines (SNH website).
+After years of criticism, it would seem that SNH have at long last taken aboard some of the criticisms made by planners and members of the public regarding the way the old guidelines have been exploited by the wind industry.
+Importantly, they have recognised many of the criticisms made by Alan Macdonald of Architech.